oneapi-src/oneDNN/rfcs/20200618-headers/README.md

 used in the spec yet; this is outside of the scope of this RFC.

 ### Installation paths changes

+oneDNN is free to decide on the header structure under `include/oneapi`.

 #### Option 1 -- recommended